-Fossil Energy saved by Spanish renewable energy giant and offshore wind energy leader.
-Siemens Gamesa Renewable Energy, is developing an electrothermal energy storage system that can store up to 130 megawatt-hours of electricity for a week in volcanic rock.
+Fossil fuels saved by Spanish renewable energy giant and offshore wind energy leader.
+Siemens Gamesa Renewable Energy is developing an electrothermal energy storage system that can store up to 130 megawatt-hours of electricity for a week in volcanic rock.

 The ETES (Electric Thermal Energy Storage) solution

-“With the commissioning of our ETES pilot plant, we have taken an important step on the road to introducing high-performance energy storage systems,” Markus Tacke, CEO of Siemens Gamesa Renewable Energy, told Clean Technica.
-“Our technology enables the storage of electricity for several thousand households at low cost.
-In this way, we present a building block for the further expansion of renewable energy and the success of the energy transition.”
+“With the commissioning of our ETES pilot plant, we have taken an important step towards the introduction of high-performance energy storage systems,” Markus Tacke, CEO of Siemens Gamesa Renewable Energy, told Clean Technica.
+“Our technology makes it possible to store electricity for several thousand households at low cost.
+We thus present a building block for the further expansion of renewable energies and the success of the energy transition.”

-“The objective of the pilot installation is to provide evidence of grid storage and to test heat storage extensively,” Siemens Gamesa said in a statement.
-“In the next step, Siemens Gamesa plans to use its storage technology in commercial projects and increase the storage capacity and power.
-The goal is to store energy in the order of several GWh in the near future.
-One GWh is equivalent to the daily electricity consumption of about 50,000 households.”
+“The aim of the pilot installation is to provide evidence of grid storage and to test heat storage extensively,” Siemens Gamesa said in a statement.
+“In a next step, Siemens Gamesa plans to use its storage technology in commercial projects and increase storage capacity and power.
+The aim is to store energy in the order of several GWh in the near future.
+One GWh is equivalent to the daily electricity consumption of around 50,000 households”.

 ETES could give a second life to coal-fired power plants.

-The ETES thermal battery can offer coal-fired power plants a new life as heat and energy storage centers, Hasan Özdem, head of technology and project management for Siemens Gamesa, told Greentech Media.
-This means that the idea that renewables are “killing” conventional coal-fired power plants may no longer be accurate.
+The ETES thermal battery can give coal-fired power plants a new lease of life as heat and energy storage centers, Hasan Özdem, head of technology and project management for Siemens Gamesa, told Greentech Media.
+This means that the idea that renewables are “killing” conventional coal-fired power plants will no longer necessarily be accurate.

-“It was wind and solar against coal and gas plants,” Özdem said.
-“We say no. ETES can give these conventional power plants a place in the energy future by turning them into green storage facilities.”
+“It was wind and solar against coal and gas power plants,” said Mr. Özdem.
+“We say no. ETES can give these conventional power plants a place in the energy future by transforming them into environmentally friendly storage facilities.”

 ETES can be easily integrated into conventional power grids, as it reflects a century-old thermal generation technology.
-With the exception of the storage chamber, everything else is basically what people have been installing in conventional power plants for decades.
-It is only the water-steam cycle, steam generators, steam turbines and pipes.
+With the exception of the storage chamber, everything else is essentially what people have been installing in conventional power plants for decades.
+This includes only the water-steam cycle, steam generators, steam turbines and pipes.

 “The only problem with coal-fired power plants is that they pollute the environment.
 That is, indeed, a very big problem.
 But if you take that away, this technology has been working very efficiently for decades.
 And the initial costs of these assets are very high.
-ETES is, at this point, the only way to keep them working sustainably.”
-Explains Mr. Özdem to Greentech Media.
+ETES is, for the time being, the only way to keep them running sustainably,” Özdem tells Greentech Media.

 A legacy thermal power plant is by no means a prerequisite for ETES.
 They could be installed anywhere with a network connection.
-Building them on site or near industrial users gives us access to a whole new clientele.
+Building them on site or close to industrial users gives us access to a whole new customer base.